techstackmedia/software-engineering-series/README.md

 2. Installing VirtualBox:
    - Open Terminal.
-   - Run the following command to install VirtualBox using Brew:
+   - Run the following command to install VirtualBox using `brew` or `choco` based on your Operating System:

      For MacOS: